Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 ### Footnotes/ References

-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/5-steps-to-fight-better-if-your-relationship-is-worth-fighting-for/" >5 Steps to Fight Better if Your Relationship is Worth Fighting For</a>
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.gottman.com/blog/5-steps-to-fight-better-if-your-relationship-is-worth-fighting-for/" >5 Steps to Fight Better if Your Relationship is Worth Fighting For</a>
-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >4 Conflict Styles That Hurt Your Relationship</a>
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >4 Conflict Styles That Hurt Your Relationship</a>
-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/" >How to Resolve Conflict and Save Your Relationship</a>
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/" >How to Resolve Conflict and Save Your Relationship</a>
-- <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/managing-vs-resolving-conflict-relationships-blueprints-success/" >Managing vs. Resolving Conflict in Relationships: Blueprints for Success</a>
+- <a class="external-link" target="_blank" rel="noopener" href="https://www.gottman.com/blog/managing-vs-resolving-conflict-relationships-blueprints-success/" >Managing vs. Resolving Conflict in Relationships: Blueprints for Success</a>

 <svelte:head>